jenz270/jenz270.github.io/pages/about.md

 # **About Me**

 A Software Engineer with various backgrounds in development including Full Stack Web Development, Mobile Development and Dev Ops.
-Currently working at TD Canada as an Associate Software Developer.
+Currently working at League as an Android Engineer.
 Always looking out for new opportunities to expand my interests and field knowledge.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}